i4things/NodeAPI/README.md

 *** Sonoff/ESP8266-01 1,2,4 RELAYY EXAMPLES IN : /examples/ESP8266-01

+#FREQUENCY

+The officially supported are : 433Mhz, 868Mhz and 915Mhz - default is 868Mhz
+To switch to another one please pass the requencyRange parameter (supported options are : define IoTThing_433, IoTThing_868, IoTThing_915)
+On the gateway side you also need to choose a appropriate frequency:

+For nodes on 433 Gateway can be : 433.1, 433.3, 433.5
+For nodes on 868 Gateway can be : 868.1, 868.3, 868.5
+For nodes on 433 Gateway can be : 915.1, 915.3, 915.5

 #IMPORTANT: Logging

 To enable logging inside the library you need to add at the begging of you main source fail/sketch: